 It’s easy to forget that after dark, there’s no electricity, which means no light, in a tent.
 Make sure to bring your own flashlight, headlamp, or lantern.
 If you’re using old-school lanterns, be sure to bring matches.
 For everything that uses batteries, bring extra.
 This will save you from stumbling around in the dark if you have to use the bathroom or need a midnight snack.
 The flashlights don’t have to be anything fancy; just enough to illuminate your way.

-Another fun thing is throwing an underwater light at night in the water and watch all the fish coming up to it.
+Another fun thing is throwing an underwater light at night in the water and watching all the fish coming up to it.
 Great fun for the kids.

 6. Fishing Gear